RemmyDev/Mob-Generator/README.md

 ## 📝 How to Use

 ### 1. Import the Node-RED Flow
-- Download the JSON file "MobGeneratorFlow".
+- Download the JSON file "[Mob-Generator](https://github.com/RemmyDev/Mob-Generator/blob/main/MobGeneratorFlow.json)".
 - Open **Node-RED**.
 - Click on the **hamburger menu** (top right) → **Import** → **Clipboard**.
 - Paste the JSON flow into the clipboard and click **Import**.